SigurdRokenes/Porpoise-detection/README.md

 ## Installation from source
 1) Install Anaconda3 or Miniconda3.

-2) Download / clone this repo, and open a command prompt in this location.
+2) Download / clone this repo.
+If Anaconda was added to PATH, open a powershell/command prompt here.
+If Anaconda was not added to path, open Anaconda Prompt and use `cd folder_location` where folder_location is where this repo was saved.

 3) Download model from here: